rbsexton/sockpuppet/README.md

 ----------------------
-Not included:  Libraries from TI and/or ST.   Those are covered under their own licences and may be obtained directly from the vendors.
+Not included:  Libraries from TI and/or ST.   Those are covered under their own licenses and may be obtained directly from the vendors.

 Not Included: Forth compiler from MPE.